Ahmad6564/Chess-Automation/MODEL_UPDATE.md

 python main.py
 ```

-The first run will download UI-TARS instead of LLaVA.
+The first run will download Qwen2-VL instead of LLaVA.

 ---